AMBUCS is all about Inspiring Mobility & Independence. Each chapter can choose how best to carry out the mission in their own community.

 National Amtryke Wish List.
 The National Amtryke Wish List ensures that the Amtryke program is truly a nationwide program.
 Through the Wish List, individuals with limited financial resources who do not live close to a local AMBUCS chapter can still enjoy the fun and freedom of riding their own Amtryke.
 There are several Required Documents that the recipient or recipient’s parent/guardian and the recipient’s physical or occupational therapist will need to fill out and return to the ARC before rider is placed on the National Wish List.
 We recommend recipients set up a fundraising page to make the wait time shorter.
 Donations can then be made by friends, family and other supporters.

 Scholarships for Therapists Program

 Since 1955, National AMBUCS, Inc. has awarded educational scholarships to therapy students.
-To date, more than $8.5 million in scholarships have been awarded to over 15,000 students pursuing degrees in physical therapy, occupational therapy, speech pathology and audiology.
+To date, more than $9 million in scholarships have been awarded to over 16,000 students pursuing degrees in physical therapy, occupational therapy, speech language pathology and hearing audiology.
 Please visit the Scholarship Program page for full details.
 Particularly the Information for Chapters link.

 NOTE: All AMBUCS chapters are encouraged to sponsor one (1) student regardless of whether or not your chapter financially supports the program at this time.